MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 upload("a-picture.jpg", createReadStream("path/image.jpg"));
 ```

-But what if we want to make a transformation, for instance, compressing, before pushing to the server?
+But what if we want to make a transformation, for instance, compressing, before pushing to the server and after upload function is called (lazily upload the file, upload whenever we want)?
 We can do this with placeholder stream, which is done with PassThrough stream.
 It holds until data arrives, and is not closed until source stream closes.

 ```jsx
 import { createReadStream } from "fs";